Study of Public Organizations (3)

 Qualitative Methods I (3)

-to the philosophy and methods of qualitative research.
-Through an examination of the evolution of
+students to the philosophy and methods of qualitative research.
+Examine the similarities and differences between

-Analyzes various approaches to the relationship between citizen participation and productive public management.
+Analyzes various approaches to understanding the role of citizen participation in public administration.
 Explores factors influencing citizen involvement.
 Examines potential benefits and dysfunctions of an active citizenry.
 An important focus is on the role of public administrators in creating structures and networks to encourage citizens to work with officials in policy development and implementation.

 Intellectual History of Public Administration (3)

 through historical lenses, focusing on the periods of development from "the

 Orthodoxy" to New Public Management and beyond.

 focusing on such topics as leadership and diversity in the public sector.